Aaron Hernandez: Appeal and conviction

 After Hernandez's death, on April 25, 2017, his lawyers filed a motion at Massachusetts Superior Court in Fall River to vacate his murder conviction.
 The request was granted May 9, 2017; therefore Hernandez legally died an innocent man, due to the legal principle of abatement ab initio.
 Under Massachusetts law, this principle asserts that when a criminal defendant dies but has not exhausted all legal appeals, the case reverts to its status "at the beginning"—the conviction is vacated and the defendant is rendered "innocent".
 At the time of his death, Hernandez was in the process of filing an appeal for his 2015 conviction in the murder of Odin Lloyd.

 As of 9 May 2017, the date of the judge's ruling to vacate, the Bristol County district attorneys stated they planned to appeal the ruling, to the Massachusetts Supreme Court if necessary.
-The Lloyd family was disappointed with the ruling, and their attorney did not believe it would affect the wrongful death civil suit which the family had filed.
+The Lloyd family was disappointed with the ruling; however, their attorney did not believe it would affect the wrongful death civil suit which the family had filed.

 The appeal was heard by the Massachusetts Supreme Judicial Court in November 2018, a year after Hernandez's death, by six justices.
 The attorney representing the Lloyd family, Thomas M. Quinn, III, argued that Hernandez was rightfully convicted of Lloyd's murder and that the conviction was unfairly cancelled.
 Quinn also argued that Hernandez killed himself knowing of the technicality that would get his conviction undone, and that, "He should not be able to accomplish in death, what he never would have been able to do in life."

 On March 13, 2019, the Supreme Judicial Court reinstated Hernandez's conviction, and stated that the trial record would note that his conviction was "neither affirmed nor reversed"; the appeal was rendered moot because Hernandez died while the case was on appeal.
 The Court, in their ruling, also officially ended the practice of abatement ab initio, ruling that it was outdated, never made sense, and that it was "no longer consonant with the circumstances of contemporary life, if, in fact, it ever was".
 After the ruling, Hernandez' estate vowed to appeal the ruling further.